Lanzelet: Synopsis

-In verse 4674 a messenger of the Queen Fairy appears, and reveals to Lanzelet his origins and his name.
+In verse 4674, a messenger of the fairy queen reveals to Lanzelet his origins and his name.
 Lanzelet learns that he is King Arthur's nephew, who he then decides to visit.
-Valerin tries to kidnap Queen Guinevere, however Lanzelet challenges him to a duel in which Valerin yields.
+Valerin tries to kidnap Queen Ginover (Guinevere), however Lanzelet challenges him to a duel in which Valerin yields.
 Arthur's court celebrates his victory.
 Lanzelet then rushes to seek vengeance on the dwarf who whipped him in front of the Pluris fortress.
-He is made prisoner by the Queen of Pluris, who he ends up marrying.
-Meanwhile, one of the Queen Fairy's messengers makes the women of the court try on an enchanted coat in order to prove their fidelity toward their husbands.
-Lanzelet’s wife, Iblis, is the only person the coat fits perfectly.
-At the end of a tournament in which Lanzelet proves himself very cunning, Walwein, Karjet, Erec and Tristant manage to free him.
+He is made prisoner by the Queen of Pluris, whom he ends up marrying.

+Meanwhile, one of the fairy queen's messengers makes the women of the court try on an enchanted coat in order to prove their fidelity toward their husbands.
+Lanzelet's wife, Princess Iblis, is the only person the coat fits perfectly.
+At the end of a tournament, in which Lanzelet proves himself very cunning, Walwein, Karjet (Gaheris), Erec and Tristant (Tristan) manage to free him.

-In verses 6563 to 7444, Guinevere is taken by Valerin who brings her to his castle.
-To be able to rescue the queen, King Arthur"s court calls upon the services of Malduc the magician who, in exchange, requests that Eric and Walwein be given back, which the king reluctantly accepts.
-Valerin's castle is seized, he is killed and the queen is released.
-Up until verse 8468, Erec and Walmein are tortured by Malduc.
+In verses 6563 to 7444, Ginover is taken by Valerin who brings her to his castle.
+To be able to rescue the queen, King Arthur's court calls upon the services of Malduc the magician.
+Malduc, in exchange, requests that Eric and Walwein be given to him, which the king reluctantly accepts.
+Valerin's castle is seized, he is killed, and the queen is released.

+Up until verse 8468, Erec and Walwein are tortured by Malduc.
 Lanzelet sets out on a mission to rescue them.
-Malduc is killed but his daughter is kept safe as she prevented the knights from being killed by the magician.
+Malduc is killed, but his daughter is kept safe as she prevented the knights from being killed by the magician.
 A celebration in King Arthur's court follows.

 Lanzelet kisses a dragon who turns out to be Elidia, victim of a curse that was lifted by the kiss.
 In doing so, Lanzelet becomes the most gallant knight in the court.
 Having become a knight and an accomplished husband, he exercises his right to sovereignty in his father’s kingdom.
 It is then that he regains the throne of Genewis as well as his mother.

-The story ends with Lanzelet's return to King Arthur's court, where he chooses to become a Lord in his wife Iblis's kingdom.
+The story ends with Lanzelet's return to King Arthur's court, where he chooses to become the lord of the kingdom of his wife Iblis.
 A lavish coronation ceremony takes place in the capital, Dodone.
 After a long and joyful reign, Lanzelet and Iblis die on the same day, and the three kingdoms are shared equally among their three children.
 The story is then followed by an epilogue.